Malware Types - Viruses, Trojans, Worms, and More

 About 2 min read

 Malware, short for "malicious software," is a general term for harmful software created with the intent of damaging computers or networks.
 Many types exist, including viruses, worms, Trojan horses, ransomware, and spyware.
 Infection routes are diverse, including email attachments, malicious websites, and USB drives.
-According to 2024 statistics from the AV-TEST Institute, about 450,000 new pieces of malware are detected every day, and the proportion of malware that abuses AI for detection-evasion techniques is increasing.
+The AV-TEST Institute states that it registers over 450,000 new malicious programs and potentially unwanted applications (PUA) every day.
+Because that many pile up daily, defenses that only check whether a file matches a known sample cannot keep up, so behavior-based detection is now used alongside them.

 Types of Malware and Comparison